-The Fund has been recognised as a professional fund under the Securities and Investment Business Act, 2010 ("SIBA") of the British Virgin Islands and the shares may therefore only be offered to professional investors and the minimum investment of each of such investors must not be less than 100 thousand US dollars.
+The Fund has been recognised as a professional fund under the Securities and Investment Business Act, 2010 ("SIBA") of the British Virgin Islands.
+The Funds' shares may therefore only be offered to professional investors.
+The minimum investment of each such investor must not be less than US\$100,000.

-The Fund commenced its operations on 27 November 2006.
-At 31 December 2019 and 2018, the Fund had no employees.
+The Fund commenced operations on 27 November 2006.
+At 31 December 2020 and 2019, the Fund had no employees.
 The Funds shares are listed on the Bermuda Stock Exchange.

-Renasset Investment Management Limited (formerly Kashtan Limited) (the "Investment Manager") has been appointed as Investment Manager to implement the investment strategy of the Fund.
-Renasset Managers Limited (formerly Petrarca Management Limited) (the "Investment Advisor") have been appointed as Investment Advisor to manage the investment activities of the Fund.
-The administration of the Fund has been delegated to Apex Group Limited (formerly Custom House Global Fund Services Limited) (the "Administrator").
+Renasset Investment Management Limited (the "Investment Manager") has been appointed as Investment Manager to implement the investment strategy of the Fund.
+Renasset Managers Limited (the "Investment Advisor") have been appointed as Investment Advisor to manage the investment activities of the Fund.
+The administration of the Fund has been delegated to Apex Group Limited (the "Administrator").